It's the face tattoo that's divided a nation. Sally Anderson’s Tā moko has sparked outrage because she has no Maori heritage.

-Speaking to SBS News, Jale Uncu, the Studio Manager of Zealand Tattoo parlour in Christchurch and Queenstown, believes the backlash is “a bit silly”.
+Speaking to SBS News, a spokesperson for the Zealand Tattoo parlour in Christchurch and Queenstown, believes the backlash is “a bit silly”.
 Ms Anderson did not have her tattoo done at Zealand Tattoo.

 “I would just say it’s a bit double-handed perhaps.
-I wouldn’t understand exactly why they would be getting upset about this particular individual when it’s so well spread internationally…all parts of the globe and all ethnic origins,” Ms Uncu said.
+I wouldn’t understand exactly why they would be getting upset about this particular individual when it’s so well spread internationally…all parts of the globe and all ethnic origins,” she said.

 “In the past, Tā moko tattoos traditionally represented particular Maori tribes, and there was a different heritage and ancestry.

 “There’s been actually a large past history of getting traditional Maori tattoos.
 However the tattoo itself can have a wide range of legitimate meanings; such as family, you know physical lives, prosperity, travel, strength, your career.